chinamike65/hugo-tuolesi/content/book5/book5en.md

 Jiaxingdao is the concept of righteousness.

-It is also called the decision-making point, and it is also called the wisdom of seeing the way without leakage, which means that it is only one part of the wisdom of perfection without leakage.
+It is also called the decision-making point, and it is also called the wisdom of Path of Seeing without leakage, which means that it is only one part of the wisdom of perfection without leakage.

 Jiaxingdao is further divided into Nuanjiaxingdao, Dingjiaxingdao, Renjiaxingdao, and the world's first Fajiaxingdao.